This article is part of Brown University Interview’s Diversity in the Air Force series

 What legacy do you want to leave in the Air Force?

 With any organization, you always want to make it better.
-In the 20 years I’ve served so far, it has been really exciting to have seen the extraordinary steps the Air Force has made in so many different areas.
-I want to affect the organization in a couple of areas.
+In the twenty years I’ve served so far, it has been really exciting to have seen the extraordinary steps the Air Force has made in so many different areas.
+I want to effect the organization in a couple of areas.

 When the time comes — when I’m done with the Air Force, or the Air Force is done with me — I will be able to say that I have been very, very excited that the legacy will be in the hands of the leaders that I have seen so far.